Meat grown in a lab may be more sustainable than meat taken from an animal, but does a steak straight from a petri dish sound yummy?

 Yes.
 Bacteria like Salmonella and E. coli live in the guts of animals and can be transmitted through fecal contamination, which poses food-safety issues for regular meat production and consumption.
 Cultured meat should then be safer because it is produced in a controlled environment.

-Is Lab Grown Meat Sustainable?
+Is Cultured Meat Sustainable?

 Our Expert: Paul Shapiro Author of Clean Meat and former spokesperson and vice president for The Humane Society of the United States